zborffs/lotrchess/README.md

   - Toggle Button:
 - Save / serialize game state -> for example whose turn it is and the current position
 - read pgn or output from c-chess-cli to playback in real-time what was happening
-- Flyweight pattern? // this is already sort of done (or SFML gives us the option to do this or does it itself)
 - Replay games
-- promoting pick piece

 Idea:
 - Screen contains a generic pointer to a View